RoshanJadhav28/First-demo/README.md

 # First-demo
-This is my first repository
-author - Roshan jadhav
+This is my first git repository. author - Roshan Jadhav